Give us a call! – (972) 505-3245

 You have to leave WooCommerce and sign into the plugin to perform these checks.
 Afterward, the exact steps depend on the specific payment gateway you’re using.

 Step 6.
-Go live
+Go Live

 When you’re ready to accept purchases, first turn off sandbox mode.
 Then go to the payments tab in your WooCommerce dashboard and enable the plugin.